Qwilr Page Design Tips

 Visual hierarchy is crucial for any design –

-Here is the basic classification of the text hierarchy:
+Here’s a basic breakdown of text hierarchy:

-Heading
+- Heading

-Subheading
+- Subheading

-Text body
+- Text body

 This also applies to images: